lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 If all the code is in the same repo then atomically executing a change becomes a trivial operation compared to the same change in a polyrepo.

-As already mentioned, versions are a perfect example of this difference.
-You upgrade a library to a newer version with one commit for the whole code base.
-Which allows you to execute the change much faster than you would in a polyrepo setup.

 It's easy to underestimate the value of atomic changes but they really simplify many operations.

 An example I like is code style conventions.
 Historically, I have been always reluctant to discuss styling because these conversations felt goalless in a polyrepo.
-It's often so expensive to change all the codebase to a different convention, you're just not going to do it.
+It's often so expensive to change the whole codebase to a different convention, you know you're not going to do it.

 In a monorepo, these conversations feel different.
 If the team agrees on a new convention, you're one commit away from changing the _whole_ code base to it.